Please select one of the following categories:

 Q – If I find an injured animal, what should I do ?

-A – Please take the animal immediately to the vet or the emergency clinic.
+A – Please take the animal immediately to a veterinarian or emergency animal clinic.
 Costs typically run between 500 to 2000 baht, depending on the services needed.

 Q – Can I bring an unwanted pet to the Care for Dogs shelter ?